kamilburda/gimp-export-layers/TRANSLATIONS.md

 where `[version]` is the GIMP version, e.g. `gimp-2.8.exe` for GIMP 2.8.

-If Windows does not recognize the GIMP executable, specify the full path:
+If Windows does not recognize the GIMP executable, specify the full path.
+Assuming GIMP was installed in the default installation path, the full path is:

     "C:\Program Files\GIMP 2\bin\gimp-[version].exe"